 "We have to plan a suitable approach whenever there is political upheaval on either side of the equation."

 DK: It is one of the most challenging matters we’ve dealt with in many years.
 And it has been challenging on all sides of the dispute.
-For example, it has affected our US agriculture clients, the solar industry and many, many other sectors.
+For example, it has affected our US agriculture clients, the solar industry, telecommunications and technology companies, and many, many other sectors.

-We are hopeful that the two countries will agree on a framework to manage their trade opportunities and differences, and have been working with our clients to help facilitate that.
+We are hopeful that the two countries will agree on a framework to manage their trade opportunities and differences and have been working with our clients to help facilitate that.
 The US and China are two of the world’s most important economies, and the negotiators need to find a win-win solution.
 Hogan Lovells has deep relationships in both the US and China, and our agricultural, technology and other clients are eager to deepen trade and move past the dispute.
 We expect a continuation of the high volume of US-China work at HL in this area given the clients we represent.
-They will be seeking assistance as they navigate any new agreement.
+They will be seeking assistance as they navigate any new agreements and the new laws and regulations the United States and China are implementing.

 BP: We have offices in over 40 locations, including in China.
 We have been helping companies and universities to understand the legal issues involved, so they can decide how to address these export and trade risks.
-We are hopeful that both countries will look at common ground and get the situation back on track.
+We are hopeful that both countries will look at common ground and find ways to cooperate and trade in a more predictable manner.
+In the meantime, we are actively advising clients on the new national security regulations and enforcement actions targeting exports, imports, technology transfer, immigration, financial services, joint ventures, investments, and supply chain security.

 MA: Read the news and trade publications.
 I literally wake up every day and read what the latest is from the White House and many other sources.
 This then impacts my work for the rest of the day.